Tamara and I spent five days in Budapest, and our experience was positive. It is a relaxed city with great architecture and friendly people.

 Everything works except the tap in the bathroom which spritches everywhere.
 We tell reception.
 We also wonder why previous guests did not report it.
 A couple of attempts by the maintenance people to repair it ends in failure.
 The same with the electronic lock on the door.

 In the end, the manager comes and fixes them.
 We comment how handy he is with plumbing gear and electronics.
-It is then that he tells us about the history of the building and the problems of renovating it.
+He explains that a manager has to have training in all these trades and while he works he tells us about the history of the building and the problems of renovating it.

 Walking To Buda